Family Guy season 5

 The fifth season of Family Guy first aired on the Fox network in eighteen episodes from September 10, 2006, to May 20, 2007, before being released as two DVD box sets and in syndication.
 It premiered with the episode "Stewie Loves Lois" and finished with "Meet the Quagmires".
 The series follows the dysfunctional Griffin family—father Peter, mother Lois, daughter Meg, son Chris, baby Stewie and Brian, the family pet, who reside in their hometown of Quahog, a fictional city in the U.S. state of Rhode Island.
 The executive producers for the fifth season were David Goodman, Chris Sheridan, Danny Smith and series creator Seth MacFarlane.
 Sheridan and Goodman served as showrunners for the fifth season.

 The season received positive reviews from critics, who praised that the series saw "no sign of tiring", and had "as many funny moments as ever."
-Some criticism went to the cite of a lack of original writing.
+Some criticism cited of a lack of original writing.

 Season five contains some of the series' most acclaimed episodes, including "Barely Legal", "Airport '07" and "No Chris Left Behind".
 The fifth season won an Annie Award at the 35th Annie Awards for storyboarding and was nominated for three more, including writing and voice acting.
 It also won a Primetime Emmy Award for Outstanding Individual Achievement in Animation.

 The Volume Five DVD box set was released in Region 1 on September 18, 2007, Region 2 on October 15, 2007, and Region 4 on November 25, 2009.
 Thirteen of the eighteen episodes are included in the volume.
 The remaining five episodes of the season were released on the Volume Six DVD box set, released in Region 1 on October 21, 2008, Region 2 on November 10, 2008, and Region 4 on November 25, 2009.